ostdotcom/website-docupony/platform/docs/wallet/ux.md

 <br>

-If your token economy has a web app, spend actions can be authorized by using the Mobile Wallet QR.
+If your company has a web app, spend actions can be authorized by using the Mobile Wallet QR.
 The suggested way to generate QR codes is to use a library that generates QR codes on the machine without making any external requests or without connecting to any third-party services.
 Here are a few examples of such libraries in [PHP](https://github.com/endroid/qr-code) , [NodeJS/Javascript](https://github.com/neocotic/qrious) and [Java/Android](https://github.com/zxing/zxing)

 ![image](/platform/docs/assets/wallet-ux-guide/5-WebStore.jpg)